ryank1030/Quadrotor/README.md

 <li>2 of : Propeller set 12X45 EPP Style (Black)[Propellers]</li>
 <li>1 of : SparkFun Triple Axis Accelerometer & Gyro Breakout (MPU-6050)[Accelerometer & Gyrometer]</li>
 </ul>
+*parts have not arrived for the project yet so there will be a delay on the code

 <H2>Copyright</H2>